 A bank heiress, daughter of one of America’s foremost financiers, philanthropist Francis A. Drexel (1824-1885) head of the Banking House of Drexel & Co (Pennsylvania), partner of JP Morgan,...

-She went to Rome (1887) to meet Pope Leo XIII..., asking the Church to..., and to..., (offering financial support to build even more catholic schools).
+She went to Rome (1887) to meet Pope Leo XIII..., asking the Church to..., and to..., (offering financial support to build even more Catholic schools).
 When the Holy Father replied: “Why not yourself, my child, become a missionary?” (…)

 Judging from her future personal and Community's mission statement -“Total gift of self”- her spiritual director, Father James O’Connor (who later became bishop of Omaha), probably reminded her that giving money - even large amount, or substantial amount, like the “Good Samaritan’s” two denarius plus..., without giving oneself (like he did), would represent -under God, in reality- just a small fraction of the real generosity of the poor woman of the Gospel, about which Jesus said "She gave more than everybody else!"

-Well, young Kate not only said yes, she said "I do!", and gave us the "Total gift of herself” -like Mary, Our Lady did- until the last day of her life; she profoundly understood that the abundance of fruits (Total gift of self), would depend on the deepness of the root (Evangelical counsels) and the quality of the tree: “How I wish to spend my entire life given to Him by the three vows".
+Well, young Kate not only said yes, she also said "I do!", and gave us the "Total gift of herself” -like Mary, Our Lady did- until the last day of her life; she profoundly understood that the abundance of fruits (Total gift of self), would depend on the deepness of the root (Evangelical counsels) and the quality of the tree: “How I wish to spend my entire life given to Him by the three vows".

-Despite her personal fortune, her aristocratic birth, into a such well known family (her father had dealings with the Carnegie’s) she still mended her own shoes and used pencils down to the stubs.
+Despite her personal fortune, her aristocratic birth, into such a well-known family (her father had dealings with the Carnegie’s) she still mended her own shoes and used pencils down to the stubs.
 She sacrificed so that others didn’t have to go without.
-Her wealthy today would represent hundreds of millions of dollars, and she used to build and to fund Schools for the least, the last and the lost of her time (Native Americans and African Americans).
+Her wealthy today would represent hundreds of millions of dollars, and she used to build and to fund Schools for the "least, the last and the lost" of her time (Native Americans and African Americans).
 Let's imagine how much would cost today to build 49 Elementary schools, 11 High Schools, 1 University (Xavier University), 145 Missions and a religious order with more than 500 sisters at the time of her death.

 She used it for 10 years!
 Every dollar saved on herself is one dollar more for her Mission.